gajus/eslint-plugin-flowtype/README.md

 // Message: Expected type annotations to be in ascending order. "b" should be before "c".
 // Message: Expected type annotations to be in ascending order. "a" should be before "b".

+        type FooType = {
+          a(number): void,
+          c: number,
+          b(param: string): number,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          a: number | string | boolean,
+          c: number,
+          b(param: string): number,
+        }

+// Message: Expected type annotations to be in ascending order. "b" should be before "c".

+        type FooType = {
+          c: number,
+          a: number | string | boolean,
+          b(param: string): number,
+        }

+// Message: Expected type annotations to be in ascending order. "a" should be before "c".

+        type FooType = {
+          c: {
+            z: number,
+            x: string,
+            y: boolean,
+          },
+          a: number | string | boolean,
+          b(param: string): number,
+        }

+// Message: Expected type annotations to be in ascending order. "x" should be before "z".
+// Message: Expected type annotations to be in ascending order. "a" should be before "c".

+        type FooType = {
+          c: {
+            z: {
+              j: string,
+              l: number,
+              k: boolean,
+            },
+            x: string,
+            y: boolean,
+          },
+          a: number | string | boolean,
+          b(param: string): number,
+        }

+// Message: Expected type annotations to be in ascending order. "k" should be before "l".
+// Message: Expected type annotations to be in ascending order. "x" should be before "z".
+// Message: Expected type annotations to be in ascending order. "a" should be before "c".
 ```

 The following patterns are not considered problems: